WING-NUS/FlashMob/README.md

 - To-Do
   - Jon – confirm SQL tables
   - Jianfei – find out how to interact FB w/ program
-  - TL / Raj – create skeleton game, and find out how to interact FLEX with Flash game
+  - TL / Raj – create part of skeleton game, and find out how to interact FLEX with Flash game